D-ivyanshu/campus-connect-frontend/README.md

 ## Problem Statement

 - Sharing info in college is hard.
 Using old ways and many social platforms means more work to post everywhere.
+- Traditional social media can lead to information overload, making it challenging for users to find and engage with relevant college-related content.
 - It's slow and not effective.

+## Solution

 ## Images for references